 While this bleak vision of the future is still firmly in the realm of science fiction novels and summer blockbuster movies, recent advances in artificial intelligence (AI) and machine learning are leaving some to wonder if Isaac Asimov’s Three Laws of Robotics are going to become applicable to everyday life sooner rather than later.

-Self-driving cars, implantable medical devices, the ubiquity of smartphones and wearables, the first hints programs that can beat the Turing test, and the financial incentive to drive automation into every imaginable business process are all bringing excitement and optimism – and more than a little trepidation – to developers across every economic sector.
+Self-driving cars, implantable medical devices, the ubiquity of smartphones and wearables, the first hints of programs that can beat the Turing test, and the financial incentive to drive automation into every imaginable business process are all bringing excitement and optimism – and more than a little trepidation – to developers across every economic sector.

 The healthcare industry represents a particularly significant opportunity for machine learning to prove its value.
 The sheer volume of available medical knowledge has long since outstripped even the most intelligent clinician, requiring supercomputers just to keep up with the latest best practices and big data breakthroughs in genomics, predictive analytics, population health management, and clinical decision support.